Updated: Jul 28

 Undergoing change is an inherent aspect of our careers, and how we handle it significantly impacts our advancement, especially when moving into a managerial role.
 This transition can be as subtle as altering emotional responses and adapting to new dynamics.
 Not understanding the transition process can leave new managers feeling overwhelmed, underprepared, and constantly striving for an elusive managerial ideal.

 Consider this - a newlywed couple doesn't understand their role as spouses immediately.
 Despite all the preparations, they need time to experience and internalize their new responsibilities.
 Similarly, stepping up from an individual contributor to a manager requires its own transition time.
 Rushing this process or overlooking its importance can lead to a reactionary leadership style and a lack of confidence in your new role.

 The power of a successful transition lies in self-awareness.
 Understanding your unique values, strengths, and experiences can help align your leadership style with your identity, instilling a new-found confidence.

 For a smoother transition into your managerial role, consider these four steps:

 Acknowledge transition as a vital part of your change process.
 Accept the limitations and embrace patience.

 Set specific goals and timelines to define what a successful transition looks like in your context.

 Communicate your transition plan with your leaders and peers who might be impacted by your role change.

-Find allies who can observe and affirm your transformation into your new role.
+Seek allies who can provide constructive feedback and support your transformation into your new role.